 Her paper Women and Gender in Short Stories by Rabindranath Tagore: An Anthropological Introspection on Kinship and Family was published in Anthropological Journal of European Cultures (2016) where she has significantly compared Tagore’s role in education and women’s emancipation with Scottish educationist and environmentalist Patrick Geddes’s work.

 Neil Fraser, Treasurer

 Neil Fraser is retired from being Senior Lecturer, School of Social and Political Studies, University of Edinburgh.
-He is the author of ‘Social Security through Guaranteed Employment, India’s National Rural Employment Guarantee Act’ Social Policy and Administration, Nov.
-2015 and a contributor and advisor to A Confluence of Minds The Rabindranath Tagore and Patrick Geddes Reader on Education and Environment, Luath Press, 2018.
+He has published several academic books and articles and is the author of ‘Social Security through Guaranteed Employment, India’s National Rural Employment Guarantee Act’ Social Policy and Administration, Nov.
+2015 and a contributor and advisor to A Confluence of Minds The Rabindranath Tagore and Patrick Geddes Reader on Education and Environment (Edinburgh: Luath Press, 2018).

 Her publications include: Education in the Broader Middle East: borrowing a baroque arsenal Symposium Books: Oxford 2013; Globalisation and Higher Education in the Arab Gulf States Symposium Books: Oxford 2010; Parliament, SEED and the Administration of Scottish Education’ in Bryce T. & Humes W. (eds) Scottish Education After Devolution (vol 3) Chapter 11, 113-122 Edinburgh University Press 2008